And about the angels He says, "Who makes His angels spirits, and His ministers a flame of fire."

 5. The Work of Whose Hands?

-The Hebrew's writer does even more to leave us no doubt who he has in mind Hebrews 1:10.
+There s even more to leave us no doubt who the Hebrews writer has in mind Hebrews 1:10.
 Notice what is said in verse 10:

 You Lord in the beginning laid the foundation of the earth